Learning to Learn Words from Visual Scenes

 \textbf{What visual information does EXPERT use?} To study this, we withhold one visual region at a time from the episode and find the regions that cause the largest decrease in prediction confidence.
 Figure \ref{fig:attn_inspection} visualizes these regions, showing that removing the object that corresponds to the target word causes the largest drop in performance.
 This suggests that the model is correlating these words with the right visual region, without direct supervision.

-\textbf{How does information flow through EXPERT?} Our model makes predictions by attending to other elements within examples and episodes.
+\textbf{How does information flow through EXPERT?} Our model makes predictions by attending to other elements within its episode.
 To analyze the learned attention, we take the variant of EXPERT trained with full pairwise attention and measure changes in accuracy as we disable query-key interactions one by one.
 Figure \ref{fig:attn_abl} shows which connections are most important for performance.
-This analysis reveals a strong dependence on cross-modal attention, where information flows from text to image in the first layer back to text in the last layer.
+This reveals a strong dependence on cross-modal attention, where information flows from text to image in the first layer, and back to text in the last layer.

-\textbf{How does EXPERT disambiguate multiple new words?} To answer this, we evaluate our model on episodes that contain five new words in the reference set, only one of which matches the target token.
+\textbf{How does EXPERT disambiguate multiple new words?} We evaluate our model on episodes that contain five new words in the reference set, only one of which matches the target token.
 Our model obtains an accuracy of $56\%$ in this scenario, while randomly picking one of the novel words would give $20\%$.
 This shows that our model is able to discriminate between many new words in an episode.
 We also evaluate the fine-tuned BERT model in this same setting, where it obtains a $37\%$ accuracy, significantly worse than our model.
-This suggests that vision is important for disambiguating new words.
+This suggests that vision is important to disambiguate new words.